sevtor/modules/README.md

 ## Requirements

 This module requires some changes of the app/Report part of **webtrees** that can be installed from here:
-1. <a href="https://www.webtrees.net/index.php/forum/attachment/9259?download=1">new-reports-2.1.x.zip</a> for webtrees versions 2.1.x,
+1. <a href="https://www.webtrees.net/index.php/forum/attachment/9260?download=1">new-reports.zip</a> for webtrees all versions
-2. <a href="https://www.webtrees.net/index.php/forum/attachment/9258?download=1">new-reports-2.2.x.zip</a> for webtrees versions 2.2.x

 Unzip the archive and copy the the files to their corresponding place in your webtrees installation.